 Outcomes: While the company made some significant progress, sufficient for exemption from exclusion in 2022, its commitment to more ambitious targets and a detailed pathway to phase-out was lacking.
-In early 2023 we exited the position for all clients.
+In early 2023, following a review of progress against targets, we exited the position for all clients.